 Numerical Simulation of Groundwater Flow

 Faculty Research Advisor: Dr. Sabine Le Borne

-The goal of this research is to develop effective and effcient iterative solvers for linear problems arising from the discretization of equations governing the ﬂow of groundwater in porous media.
+The goal of this research is to develop effective and efficient iterative solvers for linear problems arising from the discretization of equations governing the ﬂow of groundwater in porous media.
 We approximate the actual groundwater system by a mathematical model and a computer model numerically solves the mathematical equations.
 The simulation is performed by sequential decoupling of the ﬂow equation through the Darcy equation producing a dual mixed system.
-An effcient implementation of a discretization based on the lowest order Raviart-Thomas mixed ﬁnite elements technique leads to a saddle point system.
-Two methods are implemented for solving the saddle point system to yield the unknown velocities and pressures: (1) Using direct linear solvers like MATLAB, (2) using a new and effcient iterative solver we have developed based on the so-called hierarchical matrices.
+An efficient implementation of a discretization based on the lowest order Raviart-Thomas mixed ﬁnite elements technique leads to a saddle point system.
+Two methods are implemented for solving the saddle point system to yield the unknown velocities and pressures: (1) Using direct linear solvers like MATLAB, (2) using a new and efficient iterative solver we have developed based on the so-called hierarchical matrices.
 We then visualize the ﬂow ﬁeld and distribution of heads for both simple and complex geological formations.